MounikaRadha/Project1/summer/news_whatsapp/md/process-aws.md

 - initial databasae name news
 - Cannot create a publicly accessible DBInstance.
 The specified VPC does not support DNS resolution, DNS hostnames, or both.
 Update the VPC and then try again
 - https://stackoverflow.com/questions/62875709/the-specified-vpc-does-not-support-dns-resolution-dns-hostnames-or-both-updat
+## route 53
+- already a domain is registerd and hosted zone is created
+- now news.radha-mounika.com ->alias to load balancer in a given region